Back to Neurofeedback For Brain Injuries & Concussions

 DID YOU KNOW?
 Researchers have found brain differences in athletes playing contact vs. Noncontact sports.
 In a recent study researchers at Indiana University has found differences in the brains of athletes who participate in contact sports compared to those who participate in noncontact sports.

-In light of the recent Super Bowl, we can all see how easy it is for players to get concussed on the field!
+Watching Super Bowl, or any professional ice-hockey or soccer game, we can all see how easy it is for players to get concussed on the field.
 Last year, Sports Brain conducted a small study on 5 concussed football players.
 After 6 to 12 neurofeedback sessions, players were already reporting ease with word retrieval that was formerly lost, sharper thinking, improved sleep, reduced headaches, increased energy levels and reduced anxiety.

-Alas, one of our very own clients in NYC, *James, has been having great success with neurofeedback following a concussion.
+Alas, one of our very own Neurofeedback Training Co. clients in NYC, *James, has been having great success with neurofeedback following a concussion.
 At the time this quote was taken, he had done around 10 sessions and has been continuing since.
 He states: